History of Toowoomba, Queensland: 1840-1860

 Towards the end of the 1840s，Drayton had grown to the point where it had its own newspaper shop, general store, trading post and the Royal Bull's Head Inn which was built by William Horton and still stands today.
 Horton is regarded as the real founder of Toowoomba, although he was not the first European to live there.

-Early in 1849 Horton sent two of his men, William Gurney and William Shuttlewood, to cut away reeds in a marshy swampland area a few miles away that nobody from Drayton ever visited.
-When Gurney and Shuttlewood arrived they were surprised to find a pitched tent among the reeds.
+Early in 1849 Horton sent two of his men, William Gurney and William Shuttlewood, a former convict, to cut away reeds in a marshy swampland area a few miles away that nobody from Drayton ever visited.
+When Gurney and Shuttlewood, a future Borough Alderman, arrived they were surprised to find a pitched tent among the reeds.
 The tent's owner was bush worker Josiah Dent who was the first man to live in "The Swamp".
 This extraordinary news was the main talking point in Drayton for weeks and people became interested in developing The Swamp as useful farming land.
 Plans were drawn for 12 to 20 acre (49,000 to 81,000 m²) farms in the swamp (later to be drained and become the foundation for the establishment of Toowoomba) in the hope of attracting more people to the area to support the land and build up the town.
 Two years later people began purchasing the land but not new settlers.
 The new farm holdings attracted buyers from Drayton.

 In 1850 land was selling at £4 an acre (£988/km²).
 Drovers and wagon masters spread the news of the new settlement at Toowoomba.
 By 1858 Toowoomba was growing fast.
 It had a population of 700, three hotels and many stores.
 Land now £150 an acre (£37,000/km²).

 1851 saw the establishment of a National School at Drayton, which later became Drayton State School.
 On 29 August 1852 the town's only churchman, the Rev. Benjamin Glennie who had lived in Drayton since 1848, christened both children at the Alford home.
 It was the first Church of England service held in Toowoomba and the first day the word "Toowoomba" was written on a public document.